bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  2
 </pre>

-<h4 id="reduce-http-requests">Reduce HTTP Requests</h4>
+<h4 id="#reduce-http-requests">Reduce HTTP Requests</h4>

 <p>Next to file size, the number of HTTP requests a website makes is one of
 the largest performance pitfalls.
 Each time a request is made to the server the page load time increases.
-Some request have to finish before others can start, and too many request can bloat the server.</p>
+Some request have to finish before others can start, and too many requests can bloat the server.</p>

 <h4>Combine Like Files</h4>

 <p>One way, and perhaps the easiest way, to reduce the number of HTTP
 requests is to combine like files.
 Specifically, combine all of the CSS files into one and all of the JavaScript files into one.
-Combining these files then compressing them creates one, hopefully small, HTTP request.</p>
+Combining these files then compressing them creating one, hopefully small, HTTP request.</p>

 <pre>
  1  &lt;!-- Bad --&gt;